 Whole wheat flour acts as a binding agent in this recipe.
 You can substitute all purpose flour or gluten-free flour if you prefer.

-Soy sauce adds saltiness and umami flavor to the meatloaf.
+Soy sauce adds saltiness and umami flavor to this vegan chickpea meatloaf.
 You can substitute tamari for a gluten-free version.

 Nutritional yeast adds nutrients as well as flavor to this vegan meatloaf.
 You can omit the nutritional yeast if you prefer.